Bryon-Abbott/aabruceboard/docs/UserManual-v2.md

 From here the Owner can comlete the following:
 + **Set Scores:** Press the [Score] button beside the quarter to set the score.
 + **Update Splits:** Select Menu Option and enter desire splits.
 This option is disabled once the Scores are locked.
-+ **Distribute Credits:** When the Pool is complete and all Scores have been entereed, the Owner can Distribute the
++ **Distribute Credits:** When the Pool is complete and all Scores have been entered, the Owner can Distribute the credits to the winning Players.

 <img src="images-v2/AA0606-Game-Board.jpg" alt="AA0601-Game-Board" width="400"/>

 #### >> Pool Board Winners